 With respect to the missing water meter lids, the Board's findings also were supported by substantial evidence in the record.
-McKinney attempts to cloud the issues by focusing on the description of the items sold to Baltimore Scrap in the RAPID system.
+Floyd attempts to cloud the issues by focusing on the description of the items sold to Baltimore Scrap in the RAPID system.
 Detective Long's testimony was clear, however, that Baltimore Scrap chose the general category for "manhole covers" from a drop down menu in the RAPID web portal, but that its employee described the items actually sold to Baltimore Scrap as being consistent in size and shape with water meter lids.
-The testimony of Tyler and Watts, combined with Tyler's investigative report, were evidence from which the Board reasonably could infer that 100-150 water meter lids were delivered to the Yard in a wire basket on October 10, 2011, and disappeared from that location sometime between October 24, 2011, and October 31, 2011.
-There was evidence before the Board that McKinney used his access card to enter the Yard at 10:43 p.m. on October 24, 2011, when he was not on paid status.
-The following day, around 11 a.m., McKinney and Floyd each sold over \$300 in scrap metal to Baltimore Scrap, later determined to be consistent with water meter lids.
-This
+The testimony of Tyler and Watts, combined with Tyler's investigative report, were evidence from which the Board reasonably could infer that 100-150 water meter lids were delivered to the Yard in a wire basket on October 10, 2011, and disappeared from that location sometime between October 24, 2011, and October 31, 2011.6 There also was evidence before the Board that Floyd used his access

-&lt;sup>4 In Detective Gibson's investigative report, he stated that he spoke to Tim Cluney, the solid waste supervisor with WMS and that he (Cluney) reported that WMS "picked up a full scrap metal dumpster and left an empty one at the . . .
+6 In Detective Gibson's investigative report, he stated that he spoke to Tim Cluney, the solid waste supervisor with WMS, and that he reported that WMS "picked up a full scrap metal dumpster and left an empty one at the . . .
 [Y]ard . . . on 9/14/2011, 9/15/2011 and 10/13/2011" and that it had not picked up a dumpster between October 13, 2011, and November 7, 2011.
 In contrast, Tyler's investigative report stated that Cluney told him that the "scrap metal salvage dumpster had not been picked up [from the Yard] by WMS or transported to the salvage yard to be sold" between October 10, 2011, and October 31, 2011.
-The Board was free to rely on Tyler's report with respect to this issue.
+The Board was free to rely on Tyler's report and to reject Detective Gibson's report with respect to this issue.